 Like conventional hip joint replacement anterior hip joint replacement replaces the worn out hip joint with an artificial prosthesis.
-The difference between the conventional hip replacement and the anterior hip joint replacement is purely the technique used by Mr Jain to access the hip joint itself.
-Total hip replacement via the anterior approach allows Mr Jain to access the hip joint from an incision at the front of the hip.
+The difference between the conventional hip replacement and the anterior hip joint replacement is purely the technique used by our surgeons to access the hip joint itself.
+Total hip replacement via the anterior approach allows our surgeons to access the hip joint from an incision at the front of the hip.
 Using this approach means that less muscle and nerves are interfered with allowing quicker recovery, less chance of dislocation and a more comfortable recovery phase for the patient.
 Not all patients are amenable to having their hip replacement performed via this approach.
-Mr Jain will discuss with you at the time of your consultation to determine whether the anterior approach would be a viable option for you.
+Our surgeons will discuss with you at the time of your consultation to determine whether the anterior approach would be a viable option for you.

 CONVENTIONAL TOTAL HIP REPLACEMENT